break-stuff/kickstand-ui-docs-beta/docs/forms/date.md

 ---
 {
-    "description": "The Kickstand UI checkbox form field is designed to abstract away complexity and provide a consistent user experience as well as some features to improve usability.", "meta": [
+    "description": "The Kickstand UI date form field is designed to abstract away complexity and provide a consistent user experience as well as some features to improve usability.", "meta": [
         {
             "property": "og:title",